2020 Hampton Street 1st Floor

 Tommy Delage, CFM, Asst.
 Zoning Administrator

-Application Submittal Period opens April 12th, 2021 and lasts through May 25th, 2021, or until all funds have been expended, whichever occurs first.
+Application Submittal Period is currently open lasts through June 1st, 2021 (late applications may still be accepted), or until all funds have been expended, whichever occurs first.
 Applications will be accepted and approved on a rolling basis.

-The Richland County Neighborhood Improvement Program (NIP) has developed a Commercial Façade Improvement Program (CFIP) for the Broad River Road Corridor to encourage businesses to improve the exterior appearance of their buildings, storefronts, and signage.
+The Richland County Neighborhood Improvement Program (NIP) has developed a Commercial Façade Improvement Program (CFIP) for the Broad River Road Corridor and Trenholm Acres and Newcastle Neighborhoods commercial areas to encourage businesses to improve the exterior appearance of their buildings, storefronts, and signage.
 This program provides up to $15,000 per activity in funds to finance exterior improvements to a property owner or tenant’s commercial building.
 The program is designed to retain and attract businesses, strengthen the commercial corridor, increase utilization of existing businesses, restore economic vitality, and enhance property values.

 The program provides for a one-time maximum funding of $15,000 of County investment per improvement for businesses and properties.
 Eligible projects do not require a funding match, with the County providing 100% of possible funding up to $15,000.